YU-Zhejian/yuzj_linux_workshop/lab4/Readme.md

     -kernel ./src/linux-4.19.317/arch/x86_64/boot/bzImage \
     -initrd opt/hello_world_initramfs.cpio.gz \
     -append "nokaslr console=tty0 console=ttyS0,115200 root=/dev/ram rdinit=/init rootfstype=ramfs" \
-    -nographic
+    -nographic \
+    -no-reboot
 ```

+The additional `-no-reboot` parameter will force QEMU to exit when a reboot is issues.
 The init process successfully printed "Hello world!" and exit, which results in kernel panic.
 See `logs/kernel.2.log` for details.

+If you do not add `reboot` at the end of your C program, the kernel will go panic (for `init` being killed).
+See `logs/kernel.2_fail.log`.

 ## The BusyBox initramfs